 Acute myeloid leukemia (AML) is divided into subtypes based on how the cancer cells look, and what gene changes they have.
 Some types of AML are more aggressive than others and need different treatment.

 FLT3 is a gene change, or mutation, in leukemia cells.
-Between 20 and 30 percent of people with AML have this mutation.
+Between

 The FLT3 gene codes for a protein called FLT3 that helps white blood cells grow.
 A mutation in this gene encourages the growth of too many abnormal leukemia cells.

 People with the FLT3 mutation have a very aggressive form of leukemia that’s more likely to come back after it’s treated.

 In the past, AML treatments weren’t very effective against cancers with the FLT3 mutation.
 But new drugs that specifically target this mutation are improving the outlook for people with this AML subtype.

 The FLT3 gene helps regulate cell survival and reproduction.
 The gene mutation causes immature blood cells to multiply uncontrollably.